jshawl/project_one_concentration/README.md

 - Backlog
-As the game admin, I want the selected cards to stay face-up if they match so they are no longer part of the game.
+As the game admin, I want the selected cards to stay face-up if they match so they are no longer part of the game. -ok

-As the game admin, I want the selected cards to revert to face-down if they do not match.
+As the game admin, I want the selected cards to revert to face-down if they do not match. -ok

+As the game admin, I want to congratulate the player when the game has ended.

 Icebox
 As the game admin, I want to shuffle the cards when the reset button is clicked.